top of page

 Depending on the overall market, you will need to avoid buying in October-to-December when the highest demand raises prices.

 Also factor in the annual running costs, which can easily be $2000 per year - not including fuel.
-These include things like:

 Other repairs: (batteries, trailer wheel bearings, wear rings etc) $100 - $500